Aakansha09/MedTest.AI/README.md

 2.  **AI Analysis & Review**: The application provides an AI-generated summary, identifies test categories, and estimates the number of test cases.
 The user reviews and approves this analysis.
 3.  **Generation in Progress**: A visual progress screen shows the AI working through multiple steps: extracting requirements, generating test cases, and building the traceability matrix.
 4.  **Manage & Analyze**: The user is directed to the results, where they can manage test cases in the **Generated Test Cases** view, analyze coverage in the **Traceability Matrix**, or review high-level data in the **Reports** view.

+### 🧠 Future Architecture: Integrating Vertex AI

+To elevate MedTest AI from a powerful generator to an intelligent, context-aware platform, the next architectural evolution involves integrating Google Cloud's Vertex AI.
+This transforms the application into a full-stack solution, unlocking advanced capabilities through a machine learning backend.

+*   **Backend Service**: A Node.js backend will be introduced to manage API requests, securely handle the Gemini API key, and communicate with Vertex AI services.

+*   **Vector Database with Vertex AI Vector Search**:
+    *   Generated test cases and requirements will be converted into vector embeddings using Google's `text-embedding-004` model.
+    *   These embeddings will be stored and indexed in **Vertex AI Vector Search**, a high-performance, scalable vector database.

+*   **Retrieval-Augmented Generation (RAG)**: When generating new test cases, the system will first query Vertex AI Vector Search to find existing, semantically similar test cases.
+This context is then provided to the Gemini model, resulting in:
+    *   **Higher Consistency**: New test cases will match the style, format, and terminology of existing ones.
+    *   **Reduced Duplication**: The AI can avoid creating redundant tests.
+    *   **Improved Quality**: Grounding the AI with relevant examples enhances the accuracy and relevance of the output.

+*   **Semantic Search**: Users will be able to search for test cases based on their meaning and intent, not just keywords.
+For example, a search for "patient data privacy" could intelligently find test cases related to PHI encryption.